-Other Types of Helmets
+Other Types of Mountain Bike Helmets

 Mountain bike helmets have had a lot of research and development over the years and are tailor-made for the trails.
 Other helmets, say a ski helmet or a road riding helmet, would not be suitable for the style of riding (or crashing) that mountain biking entails.

-In summary, it comes down to a weigh-off between protection and comfort.
+When selecting a type of mountain bike helmet for you, it comes down to a weigh-off between protection and comfort.
 A full-face helmet will provide plenty of protection but will be somewhat uncomfortable for riding up large hills all the time.